ethanokamura/perfectline/src/content/cpp-101/syntax.md

 course: cpp-101
 order: 1
 ---
-## Now let's cover some basic programming terminology:
+## Now let's cover some basic programming terminology
 1. **Syntax**: Grammar rules for forming statements
 2. **Semantics**: The meaning of statements (ie how they can concretely be translated into machine code).
 3. **Type System**: How data and expression values are categorized.